assert-justice/react_spiel/SPIEL.md

 ## Setup
 Before we can go mucking around we need to create a react app.
 Ideally you will create a directory that is a base react template.
 You can make it just how you like and then copy paste that directory whenever you want to create a new app.
 Let's start from the beginning though.
 ### Installation
-There are a few ways to do this but the most user friendly is to use the npx script that out Facebook overlords have granted us.
+There are a few ways to do this but the most user friendly is to use the npx script that our Facebook overlords have granted us.

 `npx create-react-app [your app name]`